OVERVIEW

 Day 6: Africa on the Paris-Dakar Track: Moroccan Roads and the Cascades of Ouzoud

-Day 8: Direction Dakar: Meeting in Assni and crossing of the Tizi n' Test
+Day 8: Towards Dakar: Meeting in Assni and crossing the Tizi n'Test

 In Assni at the foot of Jebel Toubkal, the highest mountain in North Africa, we set off together towards the summit of Tizi n'Test.
 Even though it's not too many kilometers, it takes almost a day until we reach Taroudant on the other side with our motorcycles.
-On the single-lane road, anything from a donkey to a 40-ton truck can come at you.
+On the single-lane road, anything from a donkey to a 40-ton truck can come towards you.

 Day 10 & Day 11: Enduro and Adventure Day: Through the Sahara to Smara